 Using Atomic Design principles, the library was formalised into atoms, molecules, organisms and modular page assemblies.
 This replaced fragmented layouts with structured building blocks and ensured that visual and behavioural changes cascaded predictably across implementations.

 Workflow alignment was equally important.
-Static exports were replaced with a live inspection workflow that allowed offshore developers to extract CSS values, assets and grid specifications directly from source files.
+Static exports were replaced with an inspection workflow using Zeplin that allowed offshore developers to extract CSS values, assets and grid specifications directly from source files.
 This reduced translation errors and shortened feedback loops between design and engineering.

 Additionally, I also explored Git-based version control for the Sketch library via BitBucket in an attempt to introduce development-style discipline into the design workflow.
 Although this wasn’t ultimately workable due to the limitations of binary design files, it clarified the need for stronger structural governance and version clarity within the design system.